-Point-Of-Care Ultrasound for Emergency Physicians — “The EDE Book”
+Essentials of Point-of-Care Ultrasound – “The EDE Book”

-Point-of-Care Ultrasound for Emergency Physicians combines The EDE Course manuals which have been written and re-written for over a decade to give emergency physicians the clearest and most concise approach to emergency ultrasound.
+Essentials of Point-of-Care Ultrasound combines The EDE Course manuals which have been written and re-written for over a decade to give emergency physicians the clearest and most concise approach to emergency ultrasound.
 This “how-to” guide book contains over 700 illustrations, photos, and ultrasound images which show you how to perform the scan and how to recognize positive and negatives images.
 As well, the book focuses on how you can incorporate these images into your clinical decision-making.